asbjornenge/rainbow-dns/README.md

 # DNS Server with http API

-Rainbow-dns is a DNS server with an http API for populating it's records.
+:rainbow:-dns is a DNS server with an http API for populating it's records.
 Inspired by [skydns](https://github.com/skynetservices/skydns).

 ## Install